 We are thrilled to announce that Sharon Wang is joining our team.
 Sharon is the Founding Consultant at Pragmatic Strategy Co., a boutique management consulting firm serving mission-driven projects, businesses and organizations.
 Pragmatic offers both strategy design and implementation services as well as general operations leadership services.
 Sharon's work has centered around designing strategies, executing business transformations, and managing operations across industries - including energy, healthcare, federal government, media/publishing and entertainment.

-While Sharon trains as an ArcVida cohort leader, she is available as a mentor to anyone who is actively engaged with us in navigating their career transition.
+While Sharon has joined as an ArcVida cohort leader, she is also available as a mentor to anyone who is actively engaged with us in navigating their career transition.
 I interviewed her about her career path and enjoyed learning about why how she formed her professional identity and made important decisions.

 What was your undergraduate experience like?

 I earned my bachelors of science degree from the Carroll School of Management at Boston College.
 I concentrated my studies in both accounting and information system before AIS was born.
 I also participated in the hip-hop dance group and various affinity groups.
 College is where I began to learn and understand how my multi-cultural nature is an asset – not a detriment – to my life.